 Allergic conjunctivitis is an acute, intermittent, or chronic conjunctival inflammation usually caused by airborne allergens.
 Symptoms include itching, lacrimation, discharge, and conjunctival hyperemia.
 Diagnosis is clinical.
 Treatment is with topical antihistamines and mast cell stabilizers.

-Allergic conjunctivitis is due to a type I hypersensitivity reaction to a specific antigen.
+Allergic conjunctivitis is due to a type I hypersensitivity reaction (see Type I) to a specific antigen.

 Seasonal allergic conjunctivitis (hay fever conjunctivitis) is caused by airborne mold spores, or pollen of trees, grasses, or weeds.
 It tends to peak during the spring, late summer, or early fall and disappear during the winter months—corresponding to the life cycle of the causative plant.